 Wednesday, March 1

 We flew from Atlanta to Paris and then boarded a little Airbus A319 to Moscow.
 The Oak Ridge team is also almost complete and will also be representing Tennessee.
-The photo you see is right before landing at Szeremetevo Airport.
+The photo you see [in the gallery] is right before landing at Szeremetevo Airport.
 All has gone rather smoothly so far.

 The taxi driver will take us to Dubna which is north of Moscow and is a location of the JINR institute where the superheavy discoveries took place.